kshitizsinghal13/StockPulse/README.markdown

 #### How RAG Works in StockPulse
 1. **Query Embedding**:
-   - When a user asks a question (e.g., “What is AAPL’s current price?”), the query is converted into a vector using the `all-MiniLM-L6-v2` Sentence Transformer model from [Hugging Face](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
+   - When a user asks a question (e.g., "What is AAPL's current price?"), the query is converted into a vector using the `all-MiniLM-L6-v2` Sentence Transformer model from [Hugging Face](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 2. **Semantic Search**:
    - The query vector is searched against a FAISS index (`faiss_index.bin`), which stores embeddings of stock data, news, and alerts.
 FAISS, developed by [Meta AI](https://ai.meta.com/tools/faiss/), ensures fast and accurate retrieval.
 3. **Context Augmentation**: